 Onion Seed Production: Quick Reference - Organic Seed Alliance

-Onions are a biennial so seed production must take into account a 2-year reproductive cycle.
+Onions are a biennial, so seed production must take into account a two-year reproductive cycle.

 Year 1: Producing the onion crop

 Onions prefer dry hot summers and develop best in sandy or silty loam soils with high water-holding capacity and a consistent water supply.
 They require high nitrogen and phosphorus, but excess nitrogen can be detrimental.
 Since onion seed populations need to be in the range of 120-200 plants, a greater number of bulbs will be needed the first year to account for any selection and bulbs that deteriorate during winter storage.
 A good number of onion plants for the first year might be 250-300.
 Plant transplants 3-4 inches apart to provide room for bulb formation.
 After the bulbs have formed, selections can be made based on important traits for the population.
 After 50% of the tops have fallen over, knock the rest down and wait a few days before digging the bulbs up and windrowing them for 1-2 weeks.
 Turn bulbs to avoid sunburn.
 The best onion bulbs should have their tops cut and be stored in burlap sacks in a humid (65-75% relative humidity, RH), cool (32-34°F) area with good air circulation.

 Since onion is highly outcrossing and insect-pollinated, it should be isolated from other onion varieties by at least 0.5-1 mile.
 More distance is necessary if varieties are different colors and/or different shapes.
 Select onion bulbs that have no disease, sprouting, or elongation after storage for planting.
 If selecting for single centers or other internal qualities, cut the top third of each bulb off horizontally to evaluate internal characteristics before planting.
 Allow selected bulbs to sit and heal over for 2-3 days before transplanting.